gabrielofavero/RatedByBibs/README.md

 - 🏆 **F020:** Create confirm bottomsheet

 ### Done
+- 🐞 **B005:** Next not enabling on step 3 if rating is before image upload
 - 🏆 **F021:** Create new canvas icons for better visibility
 - 🐞 **B001:** Platform bottomsheet can only confirm once and does not select first option
 - 🐞 **B002:** Required fields for step 2 not always considered